"He who knows two languages is worth double."

 Who Can Use the Lab?

 All students registered to study a language, both Credit and Continuing Education students, are encouraged to use the lab.
-Current languages being offered at El Centro College are English, Spanish, and French.
+Current languages being offered at El Centro College are English, Spanish, Russian, and French.

 Join us in World Languages Lab (R308).